Controlling pests and weeds

 - your local council can tell you how you can safely dispose of pesticides where you live

-- some pesticides are withdrawn from use, so if you're thinking of using a pesticide that was not recently bought, you can use the link below to check it's still approved for use
+- some pesticides are withdrawn from use, so if you're thinking of using a pesticide that was not bought recently, use the following link to check if it's still approved for use

 - Disposal of hazardous waste and electrical items

 The wider issue

 Although they are designed to kill pests and weeds, some pesticides can harm humans, wildlife and plants.
 They can also pollute water and poison aquatic life.
 It costs millions of pounds every year to remove pesticide residue from drinking water.